 He does lose in the semi-finals of the V-Jump manga—and not even to Mantarou!

 Bring My Brown Pants - Much like his father, Mantarou's bladder/bowels tend to break down under fear.
 Also like his father, this has won him matches.

 Bumbling Dad - Kinnikuman has become this to the point that Mantarou doesn't fear or respect him at all.

-Call Back - Terry the Kid throws a race at one point to save a falling child (whom nobody had seen falling because they were busy watching the race).
+Call Back - Terry the Kid throws a race at one point to save a drowning child (whom nobody had seen drowning because they were busy watching the race).
 According to him, he was motivated by a memory of his father throwing a contest to save a puppy from an oncoming train - an incident seen in the original Kinnikuman.

 Also like Akuma Shogun in the original series, Checkmate is unable to feel pain, thus he doesn't know when he's injured, however it turns out to be a bigger deal for him than it does for Akuma Shogun.

 The Demon Seed arc heavily resembles the Seven Devil Choujin arc.

 Mantarou's fight against Dialbolik/Tel-Tel-Boy is similar to his father's battle with Stecasse King in the original series.